 - An understanding of the practice of evidence-based medicine and the impact of clinical research on patient care

-Sessions for the RECS program are held every Wednesday morning from 9 am – 12 pm (noon) beginning on June 15 and ending on July 27.
+Sessions for the RECS program are held every Wednesday morning from 9 am – 12 pm (noon) beginning on June 16 and ending on July 28.
 It is mandatory for participants to attend all sessions.
 This program does not provide college credit hours for participation and is free to enroll.
 Participants will receive a certificate at the completion of the program.
-All participants are invited to attend the research reception on Tuesday, July 28.

 Applications for the RECS program will be available December 3, 2020 through March 31, 2021 at 5 pm.
 Applicants must have a GPA of at least 3.25 and have completed at least six credit hours of undergraduate sciences courses.
 This program accepts approximately 20 students per year.